-A Previously Unrecorded blue and white Ko-Imari dish superbly and boldly painted with two large clams and seaweeds
+A late 17th century Arita dish strikingly painted with two large clams and seaweeds

-A very finely potted lobed dish painted in rich cobalt tones with a pair of large clams (hamaguri) and seaweeds (kaisou).
+A lobed porcelain dish freely painted in rich cobalt tones with a pair of large clams (hamaguri) and seaweeds (kaisou).

-This dish - decorated strongly and boldly in the Japanese taste - was certainly made for the home market, and not for export to Europe through the V.O.C.
+This dish - decorated boldly in the Japanese taste - was likely made for the home market, and not for export to Europe through the V.O.C.
 (Dutch East India Company).

 The famous Shibata collection at the Kyushu Museum shows several late 17th century Arita-kiln dishes depicting clam, marine algae and seaweeds, however the present dish with it's striking pair of clams shells - most likely representative of fidelity and marriage - appears to be unrecorded.

-The reverse shows a large underglaze blue Running Fuku mark and three spar marks, encircled by finely painted karakusa scrolls.
+The reverse bearing a large underglaze blue Running Fuku mark encircled by finely painted karakusa scrolls.